A Brief Overview

 “Improving educational results for children with disabilities is an essential element of our national policy of ensuring equality of opportunity, full participation, independent living, and economic self-sufficiency for individuals with disabilities.”

 Part B of the IDEA covers children ages 3 through 21—or until graduation from high school.
-Students who receive services through an Individualized Education Program (IEP) are covered under Part B. The six principles listed at the end of this article describe IDEA’s Part B protections.
+Students who receive services through an Individualized Education Program (IEP) are covered under Part B.

 - Deaf blindness